Watch your receivables turnover ratio to keep your business healthy

 Why do I need to track my receivables turnover ratio?

-Understanding your receivables turnover ratios is invaluable for helping you manage your cash flow.
+Understanding your accounts receivable ratio is invaluable for helping you manage your cash flow.
 Once you begin tracking how cash flows into your business, you can plan for outflows, too.
-Armed with knowledge, you can spot trouble areas ahead and take action.
+Armed with knowledge, you can spot trouble areas ahead in your cash flow turnover and take action.
 You may see a need for a small business loan, line of credit or government contract financing, for example.
 Contact us to learn more about how to get a financing for your business.

 Meet CFO Services Group’s Manuel “Manny” CosmeManuel “Manny” Cosme founded D.C-based CFO Services Group in 2012.
 In this role, he engages his more than 15 years of experience managing finances and administration as an accountant, business owner and entrepreneur.
 Early in his career, working in large and small companies – and for himself – Cosme witnessed that ongoing struggles with financial responsibilities often hold businesses back from their goals.
 He saw a solution and made it happen with the creation of CFO Services Group.